 “You don’t want [the funds you don’t immediately need] to just be sitting in a savings account because it’s likely that inflation will eat away at it and by the time your interest is taxed you’re getting next to nothing, so you’re absolutely rolling backwards if it’s just sitting in a savings account,” says Hartmann.
 Remember, investing will always entail some level of risk – you just have to think hard about how much you’re willing to take on to grow your money.

 OK, I’ve figured out my goal, time frame and risk level – now what?

 Once you’ve decided on what you actually want out of investing, you’re pretty much ready to take the plunge and choose your investment vehicle.
 Nowadays there are hundreds of options you can choose from ranging from online platforms to bank-provided managed funds and more.
-We’ll try and provide an overview of some of the main ones for new investors to consider which will be covered in part two.
+We’ll try and provide an overview of some of the main ones for new investors to consider which will be covered in part three.

 Read the full series here.

 Subscribe to Rec Room a weekly newsletter delivering The Spinoff’s latest videos, podcasts and other recommendations straight to your inbox.